AI use in award entries – research by The Independent Awards Standards Council

 “If AI-generated entries are a concern, establishing a clear policy on AI use will help ensure fairness and transparency.”

-Each award should make an informed judgement, maybe following a meeting with lead judges, and decide the policy that all entrants and judges should adhere to, and do their utmost to ensure that everyone reads this prior to writing and judging.
+Each award should make an informed judgement, maybe following a meeting with lead judges, and decide the policy that all entrants and judges should adhere to, doing their utmost to ensure that everyone reads this prior to writing and judging.

 Concluding comment